qpe-y9d37y/awx_linux-lifecycle/README.md

     - `new_host`: Host Name

 * `fman_rm-host.yml`
-  - Usage: delete a host from Foreman (Satellite)
+  - Use: delete a host from Foreman (Satellite)
   - Variables to declare in AWX:
     - `fman_usr`: Foreman user (in a vault)
     - `fman_pwd`: Foreman password (in a vault)
     - `fman_url`: Foreman URL
     - `decom_host`: host to delete (in a survey)

+* `rpm_update.yml`
+  - Use: check and apply available updates on Enterprise Linux servers
+  - No variable needs to be declared for this playbook

 ## Workflow Templates